-ACTIVITY: Overseas Visits Overseas Visits Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual f ing (H lium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of gu (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Spec RA (e.g. briefings, actions by leaders / participants, qualifications ific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members, including leaders This generic risk assessment will be read in conjunction assessments "General Considerations", "Indirect or Remo "Accommodation" 0 Visit leaders will be familiar with and will follow HCC Pol LOtC and Offsite Visits Visit leaders will be familiar with the OEAP's National Goundary "Overseas Visits" Inadequate safety standards of tour operator Reputable tour operator, appropriately accredited and be Prior written assurance obtained from said tour operator safety management systems are provided and in place by (OV 6, if needed) that suitable and sufficient Evidence of external accreditation e.g. membership of STF or LOtC Quality Badge Additional advice and guidance sought from HCC Offsite Visits Advisor 0 Inappropriate programme for needs of group Visit leader to liaise carefully with provider before visit to appropriate programme of activities Visit leader to ensure that all relevant information is forw provider about age, ability and any special needs in group varded in good time to the Provider holds LOtC Quality Badge 0 Language difficulties → misunderstanding or lack of Visit leader to ensure there is at least one person in the translator if required group who can act as 0
+ACTIVITY: Overseas Visits Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Rat esidual Risk ating (High edium /Low Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, (ols, including relevant sources of gui Guidance from Provider, etc.).
+Speci RA eaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities All group members, including leaders assessments "General Cons "Accommodation" • Visit leaders will be familian LOtC and Offsite Visits • Visit leaders will be familian ent will be read in conjunction v iderations", "Indirect or Remo r with and will follow HCC Polic r with the OEAP's National Gu png.info/downloads/all-docum te Supervision", and cy for the Management of idance document 7r, 0 Inadequate safety standards of tour operator • Prior written assurance obt opropriately accredited and bo ained from said tour operator t s are provided and in place by that suitable and sufficient Evidence of external accreditation e.g. membership of STF or LOtC Quality Badge Additional advice and guidance sought from Offsite Visits Advisor 0 Inappropriate programme for needs of group appropriate programme of a Visit leader to ensure that a ly with provider before visit to ctivities all relevant information is forwa nd any special needs in group arded in good time to the Provider holds LOtC Quality Badge 0